vircadia/vircadia-docs-sphinx/docs/source/script.rst

 Script
 #############################

-Project Athena uses scripts (written in JavaScript) for a number of different things: creating content, moving your avatar, playing audio at a specific location, wearing an avatar attachment, and much more.
+Vircadia uses scripts (written in JavaScript) for a number of different things: creating content, moving your avatar, playing audio at a specific location, wearing an avatar attachment, and much more.

 Throughout this chapter, learn about the different types of scripts and how you can use them to create new experiences: